Check or add an object library reference

 To see if an application provides an object library

 The References dialog box shows all object libraries registered with the operating system.
 Scroll through the list for the application whose object library you want to reference.
-If the application isn't listed, you can use the Browse button to search for object libraries (*.olb and .tlb) or executable files (.exe and *.dll on Windows).
-References whose check boxes are checked are used by yourproject; those that aren't checked are not used, but can be added.
+If the application isn't listed, you can use the Browse button to search for object libraries (*.olb and *.tlb) or executable files (*.exe and *.dll on Windows).
+References whose check boxes are selected are used by your project; those that aren't selected are not used, but can be added.

-To add a object library reference to your project
+To add an object library reference to your project